nkpe/Pairs-Game/README.md

 To validate my CSS code I used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_upload).
 ## Interesting Bugs / Problems
-* **Image Loading Time** - when clicking on the images take a time to load, seeming as though the click was not registered.
-Image files too large.
+## User Error
+During testing I encountered 'user error' scenarios.
+These included:

+* 3 cards clicked in quick succession would cause the code to validate and incorrect pair.
+* Clicking on a card that is already one of a validated pair, this card would still be accepted.
+* Double clicking a card would cause the code to validate it as a 'pair'.

+To prevent any user error causing incorrect pair validation, I added a class name on the cards, which is removed once they are validated causing the script to no longer accept these after a click event.

 # Deployment
+## Start of project

 At the start of the development I created a repository on GitHub and cloned a local copy to my machine.
 To do this I followed these steps:
-## Start of project

 1. On GitHub webpage I went to 'your repositories' page and clicked 'new' to create a new repository for this project called 'Pairs-Game'.
 2. I went into the new repository, clicking on the green 'code' button, I selected the 'download ZIP' option from the dropdown.
-3. Once the ZIP folder had downloaded, I saved it in a relevant place on my machine and create the
+3. Once the ZIP folder had downloaded, I saved it in a relevant place on my machine and create the file directory structure.

+## Development

 During development I regularly used the git command line tool to create branches, push my code to the remote repo and manage commits.
-Once a large feature had been added I used GitHub to create pull requests to merge branches into the main branch.
+Once a large code block had been added I used GitHub to create pull requests to merge branches into the main branch.
+Some commands I used were:

+4. git add . (to add all modified files to the staging area)
+5. git commit -m "" (to commit files with a message)
+6. git push (to upload the code from the local repository to the remote repository)
+7. git cherry-pick (with a commit hash, to copy a commit from one branch to another)
+8. git pull (to bring remote changes into my local repository)

+## Deployment
 The page has been deployed to GitHub pages for hosting - [Pairs Game hosted on GitHub pages](https://nkpe.github.io/Pairs-Game/).

 I followed the following steps to deploy to GitHub pages: